Max. Leverage

 Do we Recommend FBS South Africa?

 FBS is regulated in South Africa by FSCA and other Tier-1 and Tier-2 financial regulators.
-This means the broker is obliged to protect clients’ funds.
+This means the broker is obliged to protect clientsā€™ funds.
 FBS also offers negative balance protection for all clients.
-These 2 factors make them score low on risk and safe to trade with.

 A downside to the broker is that South African traders are registered under the regulation in Belize, which means you cannot lay claims to the regulated company in South Africa.
 They do not offer ZAR as account currency too.